| Enter your email address here: |

 NASA's Apollo 9 Lunar Module separated from its Command/Service Module for 6 hours of independent test flight and maneuvering as practice for subsequent Lunar landing missions.

-Apollo 9, launched 9 March 1969, was the third crewed Apollo flight and the first crewed flight to include the Lunar Module (LM).
+Apollo 9, launched 3 March 1969, was the third crewed Apollo flight and the first crewed flight to include the Lunar Module (LM).
 The crew was Commander James McDivitt, Command Module (CM) pilot David Scott, and LM pilot Russell Schweickart.
 The primary objective of the mission was to test all aspects of the Lunar Module in Earth orbit, including operation of the LM as an independent self-sufficient spacecraft and performance of docking and rendezvous manuevers.
-The goal was to simulate maneuvers which would be performed in actual lunar missions.
+The goal was to simulate maneuvers which would be performed in actual Lunar missions.
 Other concurrent objectives included overall checkout of launch vehicle and spacecraft systems, crew, and procedures.
 A multispectral photographic experiment was also performed.

 On 7 March at 13:03 UT, the LM ("Spider"), carrying McDivitt and Schweickart, separated from the CSM ("Gumdrop").
 It was put into a circular orbit about 20 km higher than the CSM.
 The LM descent stage was jettisoned and for the first time in space the ascent stage engine was fired, lowering the LM orbit to 16 km below and 120 km behind the CSM.
-A simulated rendezvous of the LM returning from a lunar mission with the orbiting CSM culminated in docking at 19:02 UT.
+A simulated rendezvous of the LM returning from a Lunar mission with the orbiting CSM culminated in docking at 19:02 UT.
 The crew transferred back to the CSM, The LM ascent stage (1969-018C) was jettisoned and its ascent engine was commanded to fire to fuel depletion, into an Earth orbit of 235 x 6970 km.
 The LM ascent stage orbit decayed on 23 October 1981, the LM descent stage (1969-018D) orbit decayed 22 March 1969.
 The remaining four days of the Apollo 9 flight included more orbital manuevers and a landmark tracking exercise.
 All systems on all spacecraft worked nearly normally during the mission, and all primary objectives were accomplished.

 Apollo 9 splashed down in the Atlantic Ocean on 13 March 1969 after a mission elapsed time of 241 hrs, 0 mins, 54 secs.
 The splashdown point was 23 deg 15 min N, 67 deg 56 min W, 180 miles east of Bahamas and within sight of the recovery ship USS Guadalcanal.
 The Apollo 9 Command Module is on display at the San Diego Aerospace Museum in San Diego, California.

-The Apollo program included a large number of uncrewed test missions and 12 crewed missions: three Earth orbiting missions (Apollo 7, 9 and Apollo-Soyuz), two lunar orbiting missions (Apollo 8 and 10), a lunar swingby (Apollo 13), and six Moon landing missions (Apollo 11, 12, 14, 15, 16, and 17).
-Two astronauts from each of these six missions walked on the Moon, the only humans to have set foot on another solar system body (as of 2005).
+The Apollo program included a large number of uncrewed test missions and 12 crewed missions: three Earth orbiting missions (Apollo 7, 9 and Apollo-Soyuz), two Lunar orbiting missions (Apollo 8 and 10), a Lunar swingby (Apollo 13), and six Moon landing missions (Apollo 11, 12, 14, 15, 16, and 17).
+Two astronauts from each of these six missions walked on the Moon, the only humans to have set foot on another solar system body (as of 2022).
 Total funding for the Apollo program was approximately $20,443,600,000, an average bill of only about $100 per person for the population of the United States at the time.

 1973